raspberrypilearning/clone-wars/en/step_7.md

 At the moment, the player has infinite lives.
 Can you add a `lives`{:class="blockdata"}, `score`{:class="blockdata"} or even a `highscore`{:class="blockdata"} to your game?

 [[[generic-scratch-high-score]]]

-You can also use the 'Catch the Dots' project to help you.
 --- /challenge ---